Hanna Bennison: Everton

 In August 2021, Bennison signed a four-year contract with Everton for a "substantial six-figure sum," making her the club's record signing in terms of transfer fee.
 She made her debut on September 5 when she came on as a substitute shortly after half-time in the 4–0 defeat against Manchester City.
 She scored her first goal for the Toffees on September 25 when she scored to make it 2–1 against Birmingham City.
 Over the course of the season she established herself as a regular player, appearing in each of the 22 league games, ten of them from the start, and thus made a significant contribution to Everton staying in the league.
 Her achievements in a difficult debut season, which was characterized, among other things, by two coaching changes, were recognized by the club by awarding Bennison the prize for the best young player.

 Near the end of the 2022–23 season, Bennison scored the winner in the 91st minute of the 2–1 match against Brighton, ensuring her team finished in a top six spot in the league, an improvement from the 10th place finish the previous season.

 Juventus

 On 3 July 2024, Bennison signed a 3-year contract with Juventus.

 Real Madrid

 On 2 July 2025, Bennison signed for Spanish club Real Madrid on a three-year deal until 30 June 2028.

+Eintracht Frankfurt

+On 6 July 2026, it was announced that Bennsion signed a three-year contract with Frauen-Bundesliga club Eintracht Frankfurt until 30 June 2029.